esuriddick/Programming/Python/Krita/DDS_File_Exporter/README.md

 Once you have a document selected in [Krita](https://krita.org), go to the menu item _Tools_ > _Scripts_, and press the option named _Export as DDS_.
 A window will pop-up to ask you the name and location of where to save the file.

 ### Tested platforms
-I have tested version 1.0, 1.1 and 1.2 of this plugin in version 5.1.5 of [Krita](https://krita.org).
-Versions 1.3 and 1.4 of this plugin have been tested in version 5.2.2 of [Krita](https://krita.org).
+I have tested version 1.0, 1.1 and 1.2 of this plugin in version 5.1.5 of [Krita](https://krita.org) in Windows.
+Version 1.3 was tested in version 5.2.2 of [Krita](https://krita.org) in Windows, while version 1.4 was tested in version 5.2.2 of [Krita](https://krita.org) in both Windows and Linux Mint.

+### Linux
+In order for the script to run properly, you need to have [WINE](https://www.winehq.org/) installed in your system, and Krita cannot be installed as a [Flatpak](https://docs.flatpak.org/en/latest/introduction.html).
+Otherwise, the executable shared under the resources folder cannot be used.

 ## Change log
 _[2024-11-29] Version 1.4_